kmurph73/set-state-is-great/README.md

 export default React.memo(Drawer);
 ```

-Here we watch for changes to the `open` attr on the `drawer` store.
+Here we watch for changes to the `open` attr on the `drawer` store - the component will only rerender if `open` changes.

 However, despite only watching `open`, useStoreState returns `drawer`'s entire state.
 So if `drawer` also a had a `rando` attr, you could grab that while you're at it: